Turks in Mexico: History

 According to census records, "Turks" have been present in Mexico since at least 1895 with 453 individuals recorded.
 However, most of the emigres from the Ottoman Empire were not ethnic Turks.
 Since they traveled with passports issued by Turkish authorities, it led to a misunderstanding in Latin America of identifying Arab immigrants as "turcos" (Turks).
+Most of the Ottoman immigrants were Lebanese Christians, with smaller populations of Syrians and Jews.